eclipsesource/tabris-decorators/doc/redux/@connect.md

   // ...
 ```

-In Visual Studio Code (TODO what does the IDE need to support?
-What do I get if the IDE supports it?) you can also do this in JavaScript:
+In Visual Studio Code you can also do this in **JavaScript** via JsDoc:

 ```js
 /** @type {import('tabris-decorators').DispatchToProps<ExampleComponent>} */